flatcar-archive/flatcar-docs/docs/installing/cloud/aws-ec2.md

 ### Adding more machines

-To add more instances to the cluster, just launch more with the same Container Linux Config, the appropriate security group and the AMI for that region.
+To add more instances to the cluster, just launch more with the same Butane Config, the appropriate security group and the AMI for that region.
 New instances will join the cluster regardless of region if the security groups are configured correctly.

 ## SSH to your instances

 Flatcar Container Linux is set up to be a little more secure than other cloud images.
 By default, it uses the `core` user instead of `root` and doesn't use a password for authentication.
-You'll need to add an SSH key(s) via the AWS console or add keys/passwords via your Container Linux Config in order to log in.
+You'll need to add an SSH key(s) via the AWS console or add keys/passwords via your Butane Config in order to log in.

 To connect to an instance after it's created, run: